| Glossary of Terms Activities of daily living (ADL): Routine activities that a person

 citizens, enjoy full civil rights, and contribute to the community.

+Involvement is at the consumer's desired level.
 Independent living: A movement, philosophy, and way of service

 provision, independent living focuses on social attitudes and